Battlepillars/Wro/README.md

 </div>
 <br><br><br>

-# Mobility management
+# **Mobility management**

 The **Mobility Management System** comprises the **chassis**, **steering**, and **drivetrain** of the robot, which are essential for precise and efficient locomotion.
 The following chapters will explain these individual elements in detail.
 <br>
 ## **Chassis**
-At first, the idea was to design a vehicle with a total length of less than 20 cm so that it could drive straight into the parking space at the end of the three-lap obstacle course, which was part of the regional challenge.
+At first, the idea was to design a vehicle with a total length of **less than 20 cm** so that it could drive straight into the parking space at the end of the three-lap obstacle course, which was part of the regional challenge.
 This strategy was permitted under the German rule set.

-Since commercially available model cars usually do not meet the required dimensions, we quickly realized that modifying an existing model car would be necessary.
+Since commercially available model cars usually do not meet the required dimensions, we quickly realized that **modifying** an existing model car would be necessary.
 Most available models are around 30 cm long — reducing them to under 20 cm would have been too technically complex.
 Smaller models, around 10 cm in length, on the other hand, did not provide enough space for all the required components.

 Eventually, we found a model with a length of **22 cm** that seemed suitable for adaptation to the desired **20 cm**.
 This model — the **LaTrax Rally** — was therefore chosen as the basis for the self-driving vehicle.

 Where to buy the car: <a href="https://traxxas.com/75054-5-118-latrax-rally">https://traxxas.com/75054-5-118-latrax-rally</a>
 <br>

-## Modification of the model car
+## **Modification of the model car**

-### **Chassis plate**
+### <u>**Chassis plate**</u>

 To optimize the vehicle architecture, a new **chassis plate** was designed in **Fusion 360**, reducing the total length of the vehicle to about **19 cm**.
 The design focused on a compact structure to improve maneuverability.
 For position detection using **odometry sensors**, two openings were integrated into the chassis plate to enable direct optical measurement of the ground surface.
 The plate was manufactured using **3D printing**.

 Initially, the chassis plate was printed in standard **PLA**.
-However, we found that even slight bending of the plate caused a critical change in the **camera angle**.
-Therefore, ways to increase the **stiffness** of the chassis plate were explored.
+However, we found that even **slight bending** of the plate caused a **critical change** in the **camera angle**.
+Therefore, ways to increase the stiffness of the chassis plate were explored.
 In addition to reinforcing the geometry, the team decided to use a different **material** for printing.
-Among all the materials we could print ourselves, **PPA-CF** proved to have the highest rigidity.
+Among all the materials we could print ourselves, **PPA-CF** proved to have the **highest rigidity**.
 This filament completely eliminated the problem of the chassis plate bending.